 There is a further very important distinguished feature of our Institute and of our University.
 This is that you are not required to agree with anything that I have just said.
 You are even welcome to disagree and to show your disagreement, including in your essays and in your exams.
-But there are three condition for your disagreement, though.
-The first one is that you can justify your disagreement in a consistent and gentle manner.
-The second one is that you must be able to describe the views with which you disagree in a fair and impartial manner-not in a radical or tribal fashion.
-Thirdly, you must be prepared to listen to our replies to your disagreements, and you must be prepared to listen, and to reply, in a spirit of fair-play, of gentlemanly, civilised conversation.
+But there are three conditions for your disagreement, though.
+The first one is that you should be able to justify your disagreement in a consistent and gentle manner.
+The second one is that you should be able to describe the views with which you disagree in a fair and impartial manner - not in a radical or tribal fashion.
+Thirdly, you should be prepared to listen to our replies to your disagreements, and you should be prepared to listen, and to reply, in a spirit of fairplay, of gentlemanly, civilised conversation.